noahpieta/scSPORT/README.md

 # scSPORTs_New
-*Copyright 2023 Zhang Yu*.
+*Copyright (c) 2023 Noah Yu Zhang*.
 This project is licensed under the terms of the MIT license.

 __scSPORTs__: a Single-cell RNA Structure Probing Method